Last updated on March 5, 2026

 ♨️ Stay in Banya (Razlog) – it’s close to Razlog and Bansko, and its hot springs sit right where three giants meet: Rila, Pirin, and the Rhodopes.
 Use Vrbo, Booking, Agoda or HostelWorld to find the best place to stay.

-Rila mountains
+Ski Resorts in the Rila mountains

 Borovets is one of Bulgaria’s top skiing resorts.
 Located on the northern slopes of Rila Mountain, it is just 70 km away from Sofia, making it the quickest and most convenient winter escape from the capital (after Aleko).